Open Data Hub logo

 4. On the Runs page, click the Schedules tab.

 After a run is scheduled, the Status column indicates whether the run is ready or unavailable for execution.
 To change its execution availability, set the Status switch to On or Off.
+Alternatively, you can change its execution availability from the details page for the scheduled run by clicking the Actions drop-down menu, and then selecting Enable or Disable.

 Verification